 If extensions are granted, your work will be marked as if it was handed in on time.
 Work that is late and which is not covered by extensions or mitigation will be penalised in accordance with the Assessment regulations.

-Contact your Programme Manager (Adam Harrison) to request an extension who will discuss the circumstances as to why you are requesting an extension and the procedure for requesting an extension.
+Contact your Course Leader (Glynn Bolton or Martin Fell) to request an extension who will discuss the circumstances as to why you are requesting an extension and the procedure for requesting an extension.

 Late submission